 There are two popular approaches to machine learning :

 - Artificial Neural Networks: It is a model of reasoning based on the human brain.
-Each neuron is information processing unit and both data and processing is global and not local.
+Each neuron is an information processing unit and both data and processing are global and not local.
 Learning is through repeated adjustments.

 - Supervised Learning happens when labelled training data develop algorithms for known input and desired output, for example, spam filtering.